matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

   edits.
 Either we specialcase it for edits, or we just have the client go call /event to grab the contents of the original?

+#### Paginating aggregations

-The `/aggregations` API lets you iterate over **bundled** relations, and within them.
+The `/aggregations` API lets you iterate over aggregations for the relations of a given event, and the unbundled relations within them.

-To iterate over the bundled relations for an event (optionally filtering by relation type and target event type):
+To iterate over the aggregations for an event (optionally filtering by relation type and target event type):

 ```